erictraut/mypy_issues/tc_topics.md

 # Overload matching behaviors

+# Overload overlap detection algorithm; is this required by type checkers?

+# Overload override algorithm; is this required by type checkers?

 # What does it mean for the `self` parameter of an `__init__` method to be annotated?
 https://github.com/microsoft/pyright/issues/2909